tiefenthaler/uv-datascience-project-template/.devcontainer/README.devcontainer.md

 Those files define the dev container setup for data science projects.
 The list below gives a short overview of the single files.
 Details can be found in the comments in the single files.

 - **Dockerfile.debug:** This file defines the base image for your development container and the steps needed to configure it.
 Think of it as the blueprint for your container's operating system, dependencies, and tools.
 It's the foundation upon which everything else is built.
 - **docker-compose.yml:** (Optional, but often used) This file is used when you have multiple containers that need to work together for your development environment.
 It defines how these containers interact, their dependencies, and their network configuration.
 Even if only a single service is used, it defines the additional configuration specific for your data science projects like volume mapping or ports which is optional and therefore not defined in the Dockerfile.debug.
+This enables the dev container setup to be used with other IDEs then VS Code.
 - **devcontainer.json:** It configures VS Code (or other supporting IDEs) to use the Docker container as your development environment.
-It links the Dockerfile (or docker-compose.yml) to VS Code and defines various settings like VS Code extensions or the default environment used by VS Code.
+It links the Dockerfile (or docker-compose.yml) to VS Code and defines various settings like VS Code extensions or the default environment used by VS Code that are only related to use the given IDE.

 # 3. Getting Started